 My name is Jennifer W. I live in a county in Wisconsin that is 93.8% white.
 For hundreds of years, white Americans have ignored the deep scars of racism.
 Now is the time for us to pay our dues and face the racial inequities we have caused and maintained.

-LEARNING TO SEE COLOR & be reliably anti-racist is a personal journal about facing the fact that racism is a problem white people have to solve.
-I want to be part of the solution.
-We are the only ones who can dismantle white supremacy and make justice and respect the new normal for Black, Indigenous, and People of Color in America.
+LEARNING TO SEE COLOR is a white person’s journal in search of anti-racism.
+I want to learn how white people can dismantle white supremacy and make justice and respect the new normal for Black, Indigenous, and People of Color in America.
 BIPOC is a new, inclusive word to me.

 - Whiteness: my lived experience & its implications

 - Real History: the lies and racial bias in US history

 - Black Voices: intriguing Black artists of all kinds

 - Racial Justice: the factual realities of white supremacy today

 - Say Their Names: Blacks killed by whites and white police in 2020

 “Don’t we all really want the same things?”
 I asked a Black woman poet from Georgia several decades ago.
 “If we were blind, we wouldn’t even see each other’s skin color.”

 At the time, I thought being color blind was a good thing.
 I thought I was reassuring her I accepted her—she was the only BIPOC woman at a writers’ retreat with five white women.
 Now, I realize I said that because she made me so uncomfortable by talking all the time and sounding angry about everything.
 The harsh reality in the lived experiences that filled her poetry made me want to cover my ears and not have to hear about them.
 I wanted to get us to some kind of pleasant ground where I was more comfortable–my white territory.